'DWELLING PLACES BEYOND FORM'

 We, the bereaved, who may have been present or not at the moment of passing, are deeply aware of our responsibility to celebrate and to maintain something of the essence of those we dearly love.
 We are aware that kindness and tenderness needs to be carried forth ..... to keep truth and goodness alive.

-It is as if 'a thirst', an inner determination to preserve the best qualities of the person, of the human family, takes hold.
-An openness to the Trinity, to the Father, the Son and the Holy Spirit, can help provide, in the words of St Teresa of Avila, the 'divine liqueur .. for our sustenance'.
+It is as if 'a thirst', an inner determination to preserve the best qualities of the person, of the human family, takes hold of us.
+An openness to the Trinity, to the Father, the Son and the Holy Spirit, can help provide, in the words of St Teresa of Avila, the 'divine liqueur .. for our sustenance' at such tough and sad times.

 Week Five : Truth